SnowQT/jb_launcher/README.md

 7 there is no 7...

-All credits goes to JagerBom and is strictly shared in the group DevESXAvances
+All credits goes to JagerBom